Vee99BR/accord-eden/README.md

   - `merge` — replay commits from a branch onto `master`.
   - `reset` — reset the mirror `master` to upstream `master`.
 - Specify `branch_to_sync` for `copy` or `merge`.

-### [B]uild a Mirror of Eden

-- Build Eden binaries from the `eden-mirror` repository.
-- Supported environment: Windows.

 ---